 - (2) Includes shares available for future issuance under the Celanese Corporation 2009 Employee Stock Purchase Plan approved by stockholders on April 23, 2009 (the "ESPP").
-As of December 31, 2014, an aggregate of 14,000,000 shares of our Common Stock were available for future issuance under the ESPP.
-No shares have been offered for purchase under the ESPP as of December 31, 2014.
-Beginning January 1, 2015, eligible US employees can purchase shares of our Common Stock under the ESPP. - (3) The stock options to be issued under plans not approved by stockholders relate to the Celanese Corporation 2004 Stock Incentive Plan (the "2004 Plan"), which is our former broad-based stock incentive plan for executive officers, key employees and directors.
+As of December 31, 2015, an aggregate of 13,944,760 shares of our Common Stock were available for future issuance under the ESPP.
+Beginning January 1, 2015, eligible US employees could purchase shares of our Common Stock under the ESPP.
+As of December 31, 2015, 55,240 shares have been offered for purchase under the ESPP. - (3) The stock options to be issued under plans not approved by stockholders relate to the Celanese Corporation 2004 Stock Incentive Plan (the "2004 Plan"), which is our former broad-based stock incentive plan for executive officers, key employees and directors.
 No further awards were made pursuant to the 2004 Plan upon stockholder approval of the 2009 Plan in April 2009.
-Additionally, there are 33,245 shares of phantom stock for compensation for director services deferred by certain of our non-employee directors under the 2008 Deferred Compensation Plan, which are not reflected in column (a).
+Additionally, there are 35,289 shares of phantom stock for compensation for director services deferred by certain of our non-employee directors under the 2008 Deferred Compensation Plan, which are not reflected in column (a).
 Each share of phantom stock represents the right to receive one share of Common Stock.